electronicayciencia/EasyMCP2221/docs/source/index.rst

     - Clock Output with PWM
     - USB Wake-up via Interrupt Detection.

-.. figure:: img/MCP2221_pinout.svg

 With this chip and this library you can practice the basics of digital electronics, microcontrollers, and robotics with a regular computer and regular Python.
 See :doc:`examples`.

+This is MCP2221 and **MCP2221A pinout**:

+.. figure:: img/MCP2221_pinout.svg

 Disclaimer